slissek/pac_voting/documentation/development_guide.md

 ### Maven

+If not available, please install maven as Java build tool.
 In your maven settings file, the maven central repository should be configured.

 ### GIT